Rizqdwan/rizqdwan/README.md

 ## Fortuitousmake

-**Rizqdwan | Yogyakarta, Indonesia**
+Hi, I'm Rizqdwan

-Hi, I'm just an ordinary college student who likes programming, and now I am in the process of becoming a back-end developer.
+just an ordinary college student who likes programming, and now I am in the process of becoming a back-end developer.
+- 🔭 I'm currently working on making a website for college stuff
+- 🌱 I’m currently learning **everything!**

 ### Social